Corporate Governance

 The Company is committed to communicating openly with its shareholders to ensure that its strategy and performance are clearly understood.
 We communicate with shareholders through the Annual Report & Accounts, full-year and half-year announcements, trading updates and the Annual General Meeting, and we encourage shareholders’ participation using technology platforms such as the Investor Meet Company platform.

 A range of corporate information (including the Annual Report & Accounts) is also available to shareholders, investors and the public on our website, www.avacta.com.
 The Company uses intermediaries such as Investor Meet Company and Vox Markets to ensure that key updates provided via RNS releases are relayed to as many shareholders as possible.
-The Directors encourage the participation of all shareholders, including private investors, at the Annual General Meeting and the level of proxy votes (for, against and vote withheld) lodged on each resolution is declared at the meeting and published on the Company’s website.
+The Directors encourage the participation of all shareholders, including private investors, at the Annual General Meeting, with over 100 shareholders attending the 2023 AGM in person.

 The Chief Executive Officer and Chief Financial Officer meet regularly with institutional shareholders to foster a mutual understanding of objectives and communicate back to the Board.
 The Chairman and Non-executive Directors are also available to discuss governance and other matters directly with major shareholders.